-Have you ever got a call from ability recovery services asking you to pay for a debt you had a few years back?
+Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 As someone who helps people with poor credit, I know dealing with collection accounts on your credit report is a nightmare.
-One agency I've had to contend with is Ability Recovery Services.
+One agency I've had to contend with is Ability Recovery Service.

 Debt collection is a common practice in the United States, and millions of Americans likely receive debt collection calls daily from various agencies.
-(One in which is Ability Recovery Services).
+(One in which is Ability Recovery Service).

 According to the Consumer Financial Protection Bureau (CFPB), debt collection is one of the most complained-about financial products or services, indicating a significant volume of interactions between debt collectors and consumers.

-If you find yourself in a similar situation, you may be wondering if there's anything you can do to get Ability Recovery Services deleted from your credit report.
+If you find yourself in a similar situation, you may be wondering if there's anything you can do to get Ability Recovery Service deleted from your credit report.

-Ability Recovery Services is a debt collection agency.
+Ability Recovery Service is a Debt Collection Agency.

-Ability Recovery Services is a legitimate debt collection agency that has operated since 2011.
+Ability Recovery Service is a legitimate debt collection agency that has operated since 2011.
 They buy unpaid debts from creditors and tries to collect payments from consumers.
-As a debt collector, Ability Recovery Services will report debts they are trying to collect to the credit bureaus, which can hurt your credit score.
+As a debt collector, Ability Recovery Service will report debts they are trying to collect to the credit bureaus, which can hurt your credit score.

 Headquartered in Scranton, Pennsylvania, ARS collects consumer debt nationwide.
 ARS acts as a third-party collection agency, recovering outstanding debts for: